brysonsy/brysonsy.github.io/projects/hacchui.md

 ## Final Sprint

-During the <a href="https://hacc-hui.github.io/docs/requirements/milestone3">third milestone</a> it was decided that we would all work on the master repository of HACC-Hui
+During the <a href="https://hacc-hui.github.io/docs/requirements/milestone3">third milestone</a> it was decided that we would all work on the master repository of HACC-Hui as one group.

 <img class="ui image" src="../images/finalsprint.png">